 Charity events form a major part of life at Trinity.

 Pupils recognise the importance of supporting others and a vast amount of money is raised each year.
 On average, Trinity School forwards over £5000 a year.
-Some charities require support in different ways and, for instance in the case of the TUBES appeal we have provided schools in Liberia with around 1000 stationery packs enabling pupils to attend schools.

 Trinity School has supported the following charities, amongst others, in recent years.